 High School Completion Rate by Gender

 The high school status completion rate of adults ages 18 to 24 years old increased gradually from 86.2 percent in 1996 to 92.9 percent in 2016.
 By gender, women had a higher status completion rate than men in 2016 (94.3 percent compared with 91.6 percent).
-Differences emerged by race and ethnicity, with American Indians or Alaska Natives had the largest gender gap in 2016, followed by Blacks, who had the second highest gender gap.
+Differences emerged by race and ethnicity, with American Indians or Alaska Natives having the largest gender gap in 2016, followed by Black or African American students, who had the second highest gender gap.

 U.S. Department of Education, Digest of Education Statistics, 2017, Table 219.67